Zero Carb Diet Plan

 Reducing carb intake can be good for heart health.
 Typically, some low-carb diets are shown to lower blood triglyceride levels.

-One study state that a low-carb meal plan may also reduce the level of good cholesterol.
-This type of food intake can help assist against heart disease (Source)
+One study states that a low-carb meal plan may also increase the level of good cholesterol.
+This type of diet can help protect against heart disease.
+(Source)

 Drawbacks